-A stately deciduous tree that grows to 60 feet tall.
+Grows to 60 feet tall.
 Native to eastern North America.
 Attracts aphids, which causes it to drip sap called honeydew.

 More Trees You Should Never Plant in Your YardWeeping willow (Salix babylonic)

-AKA: golden weeping willow (Salix alba tristis)
+AKA: golden weeping willow (Salix alba tristis).

-The shaggy weeping willow is known for its troublesome roots as well as its beauty.
-This deciduous tree grows 75-100 ft. tall and nearly as wide with long, trailing branches that reach the ground.
+Grows 75-100 ft. tall and nearly as wide with long, trailing branches that reach the ground.

 Reader gripe: Nightmarish when they invade sewers and septic tanks.
 However, native willows, such as Salix nigra, the black willow, and S. sericea, silky willow, are also essential for stream bank restoration.